Evanok/mgmt_example/README.md

 ## Summary

-- Code to manipulate hci through mgmt api in a synchrone way.
+- Code to manipulate hci through mgmt api in a asynchronous way.
 - inspired by https://github.com/kismetwireless/bluez-basic-monitor/blob/master/bluez-mgmtsock.c and btmgmt binary from Bluez.
 - Use synchrone code only.
 Always check reply from mgmt and double check current setting after command.
 - Add a retry system due to a lot of problem to get a success from mgmt (busy, failed, etc..)